harryyy1/Pneumonia-Detection-with-AI-CNN-Model/README.md

 # Pneumonia-Detection-with-AI-CNN-Model
 This repository contains a Convolutional Neural Network (CNN) model built with Python and Jupyter Notebook for the detection of pneumonia in medical images.
 Pneumonia is a serious respiratory infection, and early diagnosis is critical for effective treatment.
 This AI model can assist medical professionals in identifying pneumonia in chest X-ray images with high accuracy.
+This model has a 82% accuracy.

 Key Features:
 Utilizes deep learning techniques to analyze chest X-ray images.